You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 Once you’ve signed up for an account, we recommend starting small by creating a couple of campaigns.
 It’s a good idea to prioritize the most important segments first—particularly new homepage visitors and cart abandoners.

 To get started on creating a campaign, head on over to OptiMonk’s Template Library and pick out a template that works for you.
-Try sorting the popups by use cases, so you can see all of the same type of popup at once.
+Try sorting the popups by use cases, so you can see all of the same types of popups at once.
 For example, you’ll be able to see all the cart abandonment options.

 After you choose a template, it’s time to customize it using your own colors, images, and copy.
 All these changes are easy to make in the Popup Editor.